Hackers Targeting Indian Banks via JAVA RAT To Hack Java On Windows, Linux , and Mac

 - DI_form_HY_file_00002_pdf .zip

-These malicious campaigns could have their direct impact on the banks and their customers; as a result, the cyber actors could easily steal customers’ data and important financial infrastructure details of the banks.
+These malicious campaigns could directly impact the banks and their customers; thus, cyber actors could easily steal customers’ data and important financial infrastructure details.

 So, what do you think about this?
-Simply share all your views and thoughts in the comment section below.
+Share all your views and thoughts in the comment section below.